2alin/kanban-board/README.md

- # Description
+# Kanban Board

 This projects creates a simple kanban board that is persistant across sessions.

 <img width="1736" height="841" alt="image" src="https://github.com/user-attachments/assets/fefa6f95-98e1-4e78-b4d5-9c8c580cea6a" />

 ## Features

 Currently it supports the following:

-- ✅ Adding, removing and editing cards
-- ✅ Adding, removing and editing columns
+- ✅ Adding, removing and editing cards and columns
-- ✅ Moving cards in the same column
+- ✅ Moving cards across the board through card buttons
-- ✅ Moving cards to other columns
 - ✅ Basic rich text in card content description (see details bellow)
 - ✅ Undo and redo changes to the board data
 - ✅ Import and exporting board data
 - ✅ Theme selection

 For features to come or for suggesting features please check the [project's issues section](https://github.com/2alin/kanban-board/issues).

 ## Try it out